 Bee School will be held in 4 sessions.
-You have the option of registering for all 4 classes for only $45/person.
-Or this page is for registering for the September 17th class for $20/person.
+The option to register for all 4 has passed.
+This page is for registering for the September 17th class for $20/person.

 The sessions are as follows:

-February 20, 2020 7-9pm: (Follow the link to register for this or ALL classes) Introduction to Beekeeping, where to purchase your equipment, how to set it up, choosing an apiary site, where to get your bees, and how to care for them--feeding, watering, and the Residential Beekeeping Best Practices.
+February 20, 2020 7-9pm: Introduction to Beekeeping, where to purchase your equipment, how to set it up, choosing an apiary site, where to get your bees, and how to care for them--feeding, watering, and the Residential Beekeeping Best Practices.
 Dealing with bee stings.

 May 21, 2020 7-9pm: (Follow the link to register for this class only) Understanding how bee colonies build up, the Varroa mite life cycle, when and how to open the colony and inspect, reading and understanding brood frames.
 Nectar and honey flow, the dearth and when to consider feeding.